Nuri al-Said: Prime Minister for first time

 Faisal first proposed Nuri as prime minister in 1929, but it was only in 1930 that the British were persuaded to forgo their objections.
 As in previous appointments, Nuri was quick to appoint supporters to key government positions, but that only weakened the king's own base among the civil service, and the formerly close relationship between the two men soured.
 Among Nuri's first acts as prime minister was the signing of the Anglo-Iraqi Treaty of 1930, an unpopular move since it essentially confirmed Britain's mandatory powers and gave them permanent military prerogatives in the country even after full independence was achieved.
 In 1932, he presented the Iraqi case for greater independence to the League of Nations.

 In October 1932, Faisal dismissed Nuri as Prime Minister and replaced him with Naji Shawkat, which curbed Nuri's influence somewhat; after the death of Faisal the following year and the accession of Ghazi, his access to the palace decreased.
 Further impeding his influence was the rise of Yasin al-Hashimi, who would become prime minister for the first time in 1935.
 Nevertheless, Nuri continued to hold sway among the military establishment, and his position as a trusted ally of the British meant that he was never far from power.
 In 1933, the British persuaded Ghazi to appoint him foreign minister, a post he held until the Bakr Sidqi coup in 1936.
+As foreign minister, he emphasized Arab unity and tried to mediate regarding the Peel Commission between the British government and Zionist leader Chaim Weizmann in 1936.
 However, his close ties to the British, which helped him remain in important positions of state, also destroyed any remaining popularity.